deepnest-io/Deepnest/README.md

 - `npm run dist`

-For your convenience especially during development combine `clean-all, build-all and dist` via:
+For your convenience during development combine `clean-all, build-all and dist` via:

 - `npm run dist-all`

-The resulting files will be located in `.\deepnest-win32-x64`.
+The resulting files will be located in `.\deepnest-<version>-win32-x64`.
 All files need to be distributed, meaning a ZIP file or writing a simple installer would be needed to avoid handling a larger number of files.